copier-org/copier/README.md

 (alternatively, a YAML file named `copier.yaml`), the user will be prompted to fill in or confirm the default values.

-Use the `data` argument to pass whatever extra context you want to be available in the templates.
-The arguments can be any valid Python value, even a function.

 Since version 3.0, only Python 3.6 or later are supported.
 Please use the 2.5.1 version if your project runs on a previous Python version.

-## The `copier.yml` file
+### The `copier.yml` file

 If a `copier.yml`, or `copier.yaml` is found in the root of the template, it will be read and used for two purposes:

+- prompting the user for information
+- configuring project generation (excluding files, setting arguments defaults, etc.)

-### Prompt the user for information
+#### Prompt the user for information

 For each key found, Copier will prompt the user to fill or confirm the values before they become available to the project template.
 So content like this: